onehashai/onehash-connect/help/include/links-intro.md

 In OneHash Connect, you can insert a named link using Markdown formatting.
-In addition, Zulip automatically creates links for you when you enter:
+In addition, Connect automatically creates links for you when you enter:

 - A URL